Behavioral Health Physician Assistant Postgraduate Fellowship

 - Graduate from a PA program accredited by the Accreditation Review Commission on the Education for the Physician Assistant (ARC-PA)

 - Oregon PA licensure or eligibility

-- Official transcripts from the applicant’s PA program (unofficial are acceptable for the application, official are required prior to start of fellowship)
+- Official transcripts from the applicant’s PA program (unofficial are acceptable for the application, official are required prior to the start of the fellowship)